OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/graceful-restart-bgp-persist-vnc.rst

 :date: 2020-08-25

-Graceful restart and long-lived graceful restart BGP helper modes are supported for the TF control node and XMPP helper mode.
+Graceful restart and long-lived graceful restart BGP helper modes are supported for the OpenSDN control node and XMPP helper mode.

 Application of Graceful Restart and Long-lived Graceful Restart
 ---------------------------------------------------------------